snowplow-archive/snowplow.github.com/_posts/2016-09-13-introducing-sauna-decisioning-and-response-platform.md

 If you are looking for an additional integration to be added to Sauna please [get in touch] [sponsorship-contact] to discuss sponsorship options.

-And finally, it's super exciting developing a new software category - decisioning and response - through the Sauna project.
+And finally, we are super-excited to be developing a new software category - decisioning and response - through the Sauna project.
 If you have general thoughts or ideas on what the future of Sauna should look like, do please open a new thread on our [forums] [snowplow-discourse].

 [sauna-repo]: https://github.com/snowplow/sauna
 [snowplow-repo]: https://github.com/snowplow/snowplow

+[response-img]: xxx

+[sendgrid]: xxx
+[urban-airship]: xxx
+[optimizely]: yyy

 [ua-responder-guide]: https://github.com/snowplow/sauna/wiki/Urban-Airship-Responder-user-guide

 [issue-54]: https://github.com/snowplow/sauna/issues/54
 [issue-56]: https://github.com/snowplow/sauna/issues/56

+[unified-log]: xxx

+[camel]: xxx
+[mulesoft]: xxx
 [ifttt]: https://ifttt.com/
 [huginn]: https://github.com/cantino/huginn